vaibhavsagar/website/drafts/industrial-strength-deployments.md

   nixos.system
 ```

-and this allows me to be explicit about `nixpkgs` as well as easily update it
+and this allows me to both be explicit about `nixpkgs` as well as easily update it
 when necessary.
 [Here's the commit that adds those
 files](https://github.com/vaibhavsagar/nixos-config/commit/5126d9dba971d6480aeec43c4263c5a7f7b1f1b5).